-\ - CONSOLE:, a sequential, formatted file, also known as unit 0 - This particular unit has the special property that an entire line is terminated by the <return> key (which must be entered when reading from it), and the various backspace and line delete keys familiar to the System user serve their normal functions.
+\ - CONSOLE:, a sequential, formatted file, also known as unit 0 -This particular unit has the special property that an entire line terminated by the return key, must be entered when reading from it, and the various backspace and line delete keys familiar to the System user serve their normal functions.
 Note that a READ from any other unit will not have these properties, even if that unit is bound to CONSOLE: by an explicit OPEN statement.

 Explicitly opened external, sequential, formatted files - These files are bound to a System file by name in an OPEN statement.
-They can be read and written in the System Text Editor format.
+They can be read and written in the System Text Editor compatible format.

-Example Program Illustrating Most Common I/O Operations
+10.2.2.
+Example Program Illustrating Most Common I/O Operations.

-Here is a sample program which uses the kinds of files discussed in the previous paragraphs for reading and writing.
-The various I/O statements are explained in detail in I/O Statements in this chapter.
+Here is a sample program which uses the kinds of files discussed in Section 10.2.1 for reading and for writing.
+The various I/O statements are explained in detail in Section 10.3.

-- C Copy a file with three

-- C columns of integers, each 7

-- C columns wide, from a file

-- C whose name is input by the

-- C user to another file names

-- C OUT.TEXT, reversing the

-- C positions of the first

-- C and second column.
-Program Colswp Character\23 Fname

-- C Prompt to the CONSOLE:

-- C by writing to \ WRITE(\,900)

-- 900 FORMAT('Input file name '\)

-- C Read the file name from

-- C the CONSOLE: by reading from \ READ(\,910) FNAME

-- 910 FORMAT(A)

-- C Use unit 3 for input, any unit

-- C number except 0 will do OPEN(3,FILE=FNAME)
+- C Use unit 3 for input, any unit number except 0 will do OPEN(3,FILE=FNAME)

-- C Use unit 4 for output, any unit

-- C number except 0 and 3 will do OPEN(4,FILE='OUT.TEXT',
+- C Use unit 4 for output, any unit number except 0 and 3 C will do

-- 1 STATUS=NEW)
+- OPEN(4,FILE='OUT.TEXT',STATUS='NEW')

 - C Read and write until end of file

-- 100 READ(3,920,END=200)I,J,K WRITE(4,920)J,I,K
+- 100 READ(3,920,END=200)1,J,K

+- WRITE(4,920)J,1,K

 - 920 FORMAT(317) GOTO 100

-- 200 WRITE(\,910)'Done'
+- 200 WRITE(\,910)'Done' END